FortunateSon999/CP3405_AR_application/README.md

-# CP3418 Group B2 AR educational app
+# CP3405 - Design Thinking 3 - Group B2 - AR educational app

-This is the repository for group B2's educational app code using Unity.
+This is the repository for group B2's educational app code using Unity Engine.

 Our group members are:
-1) Phoebe
+1) Sheng Ni Phoebe Chung (14351028)
-2) Sam
+2) Sam Prawirawidjaja ()
-3) Chealsea
+3) Chealsea Co Tan (14497206)
-4) Theodore
+4) Theodore Lee (14341943)

 ## Instructions for setting up Unity project
 1) Pull code into folder of your choice